projectkerberus/kerberus-dashboard/README.md

 ### Issue certificates

-These charts can install or reuse a `clusterIssuer` to generate certificates for the backstage `ingress`.
+These charts can install or reuse a `clusterIssuer` to generate certificates for the Project Kerberus `ingress`.
 To do that:

 1. [Install][install-cert-manager] or make sure [cert-manager][cert-manager] is installed in the cluster.
 2. Enable the issuer in the charts.
 This will first check if there is a `letsencrypt` issuer already deployed in your